Subprime mortgage crisis: Bailouts and failures of financial firms

 Several major financial institutions either failed, were bailed out by governments, or merged (voluntarily or otherwise) during the crisis.
 While the specific circumstances varied, in general the decline in the value of mortgage-backed securities held by these companies resulted in either their insolvency, the equivalent of bank runs as investors pulled funds from them, or inability to secure new funding in the credit markets.
 These firms had typically borrowed and invested large sums of money relative to their cash or equity capital, meaning they were highly leveraged and vulnerable to unanticipated credit market disruptions.

-The five largest U.S. investment banks, with combined liabilities or debts of $4 trillion, either went bankrupt (Lehman Brothers), were taken over by other companies (Bear Stearns and Merrill Lynch), or were bailed out by the U.S. government (Goldman Sachs and Morgan Stanley) during 2008.
+The five largest U.S. investment banks, with combined liabilities or debts of $4 trillion, either went bankrupt (Lehman Brothers), were taken over by other companies (Bear Stearns and Merrill), or were bailed out by the U.S. government (Goldman Sachs and Morgan Stanley) during 2008.
 Government-sponsored enterprises (GSE) Fannie Mae and Freddie Mac either directly owed or guaranteed nearly $5 trillion in mortgage obligations, with a similarly weak capital base, when they were placed into conservatorship in September 2008.
 For scale, this $9 trillion in obligations concentrated in seven highly leveraged institutions can be compared to the $14 trillion size of the U.S. economy (GDP) or to the total national debt of $10 trillion in September 2008.

-Major depository banks around the world had also used financial innovations such as structured investment vehicles to circumvent capital ratio regulations.
+Major depository banks worldwide had also used financial innovations such as structured investment vehicles to circumvent capital ratio regulations.
 Notable global failures included Northern Rock, which was nationalized at an estimated cost of £87 billion ($150 billion).
 In the U.S., Washington Mutual (WaMu) was seized in September 2008 by the US Office of Thrift Supervision (OTS).
 This would be followed by the "shotgun wedding" of Wells Fargo and Wachovia after it was speculated that without the merger Wachovia was also going to fail.
 Dozens of U.S. banks received funds as part of the TARP or $700 billion bailout.
 The TARP funds gained some controversy after PNC Financial Services received TARP money, only to turn around hours later and purchase the struggling National City Corp., which itself had become a victim of the subprime crisis.

 As a result of the financial crisis in 2008, twenty-five U.S. banks became insolvent and were taken over by the FDIC.
 As of August 14, 2009, an additional 77 banks became insolvent.
 This seven-month tally surpasses the 50 banks that were seized in all of 1993, but is still much smaller than the number of failed banking institutions in 1992, 1991, and 1990.
 The United States has lost over 6 million jobs since the recession began in December 2007.